nortontruter/infracoders-workshop/Notes.md

 # VAGRANT_VAGRANTFILE=bonus-round vagrant up centos
 # VAGRANT_VAGRANTFILE=bonus-round vagrant ssh centos
 ```

+Note that the username used for this configuration is 'centos' (see the centos.ssh.username).
+The bonus-round Vagrantfile does not create a 'vagrant' user.
+There is an inherent conflict between the user required to configure the box and the username you want to use when you run 'vagrant ssh'.
+You could create the 'vagrant' user and then use 'vagrant ssh ... -l vagrant' - left as an exercise for the reader.

 # vagrant box file for AWS
 Packer can create a box file ("`post-processor ... type : vagrant`") for the amazon-* builder which contains the AMI and region for the AMI.
 It should be possible for packer to create the box file using its vagrant post-processor and for vagrant with vagrant-aws to use that box file